 The Holocaust, a genocide orchestrated by Nazi Germany during World War II, remains one of the darkest chapters in human history.
 At its core were the concentration camps, a network of sites designed for the systematic persecution, forced labor, and eventual extermination of Jews, Roma, political opponents, homosexuals, disabled individuals, and others deemed "undesirable" by the Nazi regime.
-To truly understand the scale of this atrocity, it's essential to delve into the appalling conditions that defined life—and death—within these camps.
+To truly understand the scale of this atrocity, it's essential to dig into the appalling conditions that defined life—and death—within these camps.

 A Glimpse into Hell: The Introduction to Concentration Camps